 In 1801 Boston had a population of 5,926.
 By the standards of the time it was quite a large market town.

 In the early 19th century the coastal trade to and from Boston continued to flourish.
 Then in 1884 new docks were built downriver of the town which greatly boosted business.
-Meanwhile Maud Foster Mill was built in 1819.
+Meanwhile, Maud Foster Mill was built in 1819.

 BOSTON IN THE 20th CENTURY

 In 1901 the population of Boston was 15,000.
 It rose only slowly in the early 20th century.
 In 1931 Boston still had a population of only 16,500.
-By 1951 the population of had risen to 24,000 but this was largely due to boundary changes.
+By 1951 the population had risen to 24,000 but this was largely due to boundary changes.
 (The boundaries of Boston were extended to include other communities).

 In the 20th century Boston was still a busy port.
-Grain, fertiliser and animal feed were imported.
+Grain, fertilizer and animal feed were imported.
 So was timber.
 Wheat, potatoes and beet sugar were exported.
 Industries in Boston included making tags and labels, food canning and making beds and pillows.